TheFireCo/genkit-plugins/CONTRIBUTING.md

 ### Building the Project

-You can build the package with npm:
+You can build the package with npm from the root directory:

 ```
 npm run build
 ```

+Or with the `npm: build` VSCode task.
+More about VSCode tasks [here](https://code.visualstudio.com/Docs/editor/tasks).

 ### Testing

 If you add code you need to add tests!
 If your pull request reduces our test coverage because it lacks tests then it will be rejected.

-Tests can be added in the `tests` subfolder.
+Tests can be added in the `tests` subfolder of each of the plugins.
 As an example, please take a look at the tests which are already there.

-You can then run tests with npm:
+You can then run tests with npm from the root directory:

 ```
 npm run test